jboss-eap-qe/eap-microprofile-test-suite/microprofile-jwt/src/test/resources/pki/README.md

 Just run `gen-keys.sh`.
 For details inspect the script.

-## Create a inline value from public key for properties files
+## How to create an inline value from public key for properties files

+Just run:
 ```bash
 sed '$d' key.public.pem | sed '1d' | tr -d '\n'
 ```